 Food in Thailand

-Once the paste or sauce is made up, Thai curry is extremely easy to create, by simply adding different types of meat, seafood, vegetables, or tofu and cooking it in the oven like a casserole or in a wok if an oven is not available.
+Once the paste or sauce is made up, Thai curry is extremely easy to create, by simply adding any variety of meat, seafood, vegetables, or tofu and cooking it in the oven like a casserole or in a wok if an oven is not available.

 Every part of the world is falling in love with Thai food, but did you know this wonderful tasting cuisine is also incredibly healthy for you?

-Common Thai ingredients such as turmeric, coriander, galangal, and basil have strong antioxidants that help fight inflammation and protect your body from damage by free radicals and toxins.
+Common Thai ingredients such as turmeric, coriander, galangal, and basil have strong antioxidants that can help fight inflammation and protect the body from damage by free radicals & toxins.